 Shreya Das, a story scholar at IIT Kharagpur, participated in the Fulbright fellowship to teach Bangla to students of Indiana University Bloomington.

-Shreya Das (fourth from right) and other participants of the 2017 International Mother Language Day, organized by Dhar India Studies Program and Bangladesh Students Association, Indiana University Bloomington.
+Shreya Das (fourth from right), who participated in the Fulbright Foreign Language Teaching Assistant Program, at the 2017 International Mother Language Day, organized by Dhar India Studies Program and Bangladesh Students Association, Indiana University Bloomington.
 Photograph courtesy Shreya Das

 Introducing a slice of Bengali culture, Shreya Das taught Bangla to interested students of Indiana University Bloomington.
 She participated in the Fulbright Foreign Language Teaching Assistant Program in 2017-18, while she was working as a story scholar at the Indian Institute of Technology (IIT) Kharagpur.
 At present, she is working as a sub-editor at a market analysis firm, but aims to get back to academia.